Revised and updated January 2023

 Dark Side – the cunning one

-Rat has first place in the list because she won the ‘great race’.
+Rat has first place in the Vietnamese zodiac because she won the ‘great race’.
 She did so by sucking Water Buffalo into giving her a ride and throwing Cat into the river along the way.
 As they approached the finish line she bonked Water Buffalo on the head and was first to scuttle across the line.
 Enough said.

 If you work for a Rat, don’t be fooled by that dove-eyed look.
 Taking no prisoners, Rats calculate each step meticulously in order to get precisely what they want.
 Best to stay on the right side of them.
 Rats are ‘Houdinis’ and masterful thieves who are ferocious when seemingly cornered.